unazed/python-micro--optimizations/README.md

 # another way of getting the last element in a list

-So, there's two [three] ways of getting the last element in a list:
+So, there's two [three] main ways of getting the last element in a list:
 - `list[-1]`
 - for when `list = [1, 2, 3]`, `list[2]` (slower than `list[-1]`?)
 - `list(reversed(list))[0]` (/s)